 There are several organisations who can help you challenge your child’s school or education provider, or the local authority:

-- Your local SEND IASS is there to advise and support disabled children and young people and their families.
+- Your local SEND IASS (Information, Advice and Support Services) are there to advise and support disabled children and young people and their families.
 Find your local service at IASS Network.

 - Contact have specialist education advisors available on their helpline on 0808 808 3555.